ellipse-js/ellipse/Readme.md

 You're reading about the upcoming `v0.14` release-line of Ellipse which is in `alpha` state right now.

-If you want to try out these new features introduced above, then you should use the `next` tag:
+If you want to try out these new features listed above, then you should use the `next` tag:

     npm install ellipse@next

-Or simply install `v0.5` which is the latest release, considered as stable:
+Or simply install `v0.5` which is the latest version, considered as stable:

     npm install ellipse